 - compares the results to the premaster secret key it originally created and verifies the authenticity of the authorization message); and - (f) enabling said functional feature (e.g., the logon feature) to run on the user computer if the authorization message is authenticated (e.g., via the server's signed certificate) and if the integrity self-check result (e.g., via an HMAC check) confirms that the computer program is in the anticipated state (e.g., that Defendant's website has not been compromised and can accept a user logon). - 14.
-Claim 1 is understandable to one of ordinary skill and the art, and one of ordinary skill in the art understands Plaintiff's theory of how Defendant's Accused Product infringes claim 1 upon a plain reading of this Complaint, the 549 patent, and claim 1. - 15.
+Claim 1 is understandable to a person of ordinary skill in the art who has the requisite education, training, and experience with the technology at issue in this case. - 15.
+A person of ordinary skill in the art understands Plaintiff's theory of how Defendant's Accused Product infringes claim 1 upon a plain reading of this Complaint, the 549 patent, and claim 1. - 16.
 Plaintiff reserves the right to modify its infringement theory as discovery progresses in this case, and it shall not be estopped for claim construction purposes by its preliminary infringement analysis as provided in this Complaint.
-Plaintiff's preliminary infringement analysis is not representative of its final claim construction position. - 16.
+Plaintiff's preliminary infringement analysis is not representative of its final claim construction positions. - 17.
 Since at least the date that Defendant was served with a copy of this Complaint, Defendant has known that its Accused Product directly infringes one or more claims of the 549 patent.